micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 4.md

 Then I returned, and I saw vanity under the sun:

 ###### 8
-There is one alone, without [^b]companion: He has neither son nor brother.
+There is one alone, without companion: He has neither son nor brother.
 Yet _there is_ no end to all his labors, Nor is his eye satisfied with riches. _But_ _he never asks,_ "For whom do I toil and deprive myself of good?"
-This also _is_ vanity and a [^c]grave misfortune. ## The Value of a Friend
+This also _is_ vanity and a grave misfortune. ## The Value of a Friend

 ###### 9
 Two _are_ better than one, Because they have a good reward for their labor.